-Sure it’s a shameless plug, but this site has been growing with over Two Hundred Cinema 4D tutorials over the last five years.
+Sure it’s a shameless plug, but we have been growing with over Three Hundred Cinema 4D tutorials over the last seven years.
 Check out my collection of growing tutorials about motion graphics and lighting or or watch some of my large tutorials where I show how to go from Cinema 4D to After Effects.

 Visit Greyscalegorilla Tutorials